uniphyd/welcome/README.md

 ![Git](https://cdn-images-1.medium.com/max/1600/0*88xeS_zvU7kjNPpf.)

-Be sure co check our [website](https://uniphyd.github.io/) for updates and new projects were working on!
+Be sure to check our [website](https://uniphyd.github.io/) for updates and new projects were working on!

 # One Love :sparkling_heart: